bfateen/genaiprototyping/README.md

+### Launch Environment for AWS Prototypes (LEAP)

-### LEAP is a web-based, open-source environment that allows pre-built prototypes to be launched instantly and modified within only 7 steps.
+LEAP is a web-based, open-source environment that allows pre-built prototypes to be launched instantly and modified within only 7 steps.
 It is designed for seamless integration with existing AWS accounts, requiring no modifications to the current AWS user interface.

 This solution  enables rapid deployment of full-stack AWS prototypes through a secure web interface.
 The system consists of two main components:
 1. A secure prototype environment installer